-Totilas, the dressage wonder horse, was widely regarded as the finest in the world while ridden by Edward Gal prior to the arrival of Charlotte Dujardin and Valegro on the international scene.
+Totilas, the dressage wonder horse, was widely regarded as the finest in the world at the height of his career.
+During this time he was ridden by Edward Gal prior to the arrival of Charlotte Dujardin and Valegro on the international scene.

 Born in 2000, and known as Toto, Totilas was a 17.1hh black KWPN stallion by Gribaldi x Glendale.
 His breeders Jan Schuil and Anna Schuil-Visser asked local rider Jiska de Roos-van den Akker to take over the ride when the stallion was four.
 With Jiska, he finished fourth in the five-year-old division at the World Young Horse Championships in Verden.

 Totilas: the record-breaker

 It was at this point in his career that Totilas was bought by Kees and Tosca Visser for the Netherlands’ Edward Gal to ride.
 With Edward, Totilas set the dressage world alight.
 The pair made their international grand prix debut in June 2009, scoring 79.14%.
 Two months later, Totilas became the first horse to break the 90% barrier, as he scored a euphoric individual gold at the European Championships at Windsor.

 Totilas and Edward broke numerous world records and became triple gold medalists at the 2010 FEI World Equestrian Games.
 After this triumph, Toto’s owners Jan Schuil and Anna Schuil-Visser made the decision to sell the outstanding stallion.
 This lead to outrage from his fans who did not agree with breaking up Edward’s partnership with the black stallion.

 A controversial era